Jaiyeoba15/t3rn/README.md

 [![CI](https://github.com/t3rn/t3rn/workflows/Circuit%20Build%20%26%20Test%20CI/badge.svg)](https://github.com/t3rn/t3rn/actions) [![Latest tag](https://badgen.net/github/tag/t3rn/t3rn)](https://github.com/t3rn/t3rn/tags/) [![Telegram Group](https://img.shields.io/endpoint?color=neon&style=flat-square&url=https%3A%2F%2Ftg.sumanjay.workers.dev%2FT3RN_official)](https://telegram.dog/T3RN_official) [![Twitter handle](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/t3rn_io) [![Discord Chat](https://img.shields.io/badge/Discord-5865F2?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/kfVX6k3cNp) [![codecov](https://codecov.io/gh/t3rn/t3rn/branch/development/graph/badge.svg?token=PKR69NFU6U)](https://codecov.io/gh/t3rn/t3rn)

-t3rn is a hosting platform for smart contracts, that enables trustless, multi-chain execution and composable collaboration.
+t3rn is a hosting platform for smart contracts.
+It enables trustless, multi-chain execution and composable collaboration.

 t3rn renders smart contracts blockchain agnostic, meaning they can instantly execute on multiple blockchains.
 The smart contracts can be uploaded as they are and the t3rn protocol will host and execute them across different blockchains, breaking the barrier to serving users across industries and blockchain platforms.

 ## Interoperability plugin - integrate with Gateway
 The protocol works well with Parachains regardless of whether they support smart contracts or not.
-It's designed to be highly compatible with different blockchain architectures and easy integration using one of three kind of Gateway: Intrinsic Programmable, Extrinsic Programmable or Transaction-Only.
+It is designed to be highly compatible with different blockchain architectures and easy integration using one of three kind of Gateway: Intrinsic Programmable, Extrinsic Programmable or Transaction-Only.

 t3rn emphasizes the existent decentralised-solutions and allows multiple blockchains to collaborate on the same contracts repository.
-By re-using the whole decentralised application blocks, fosters building the decentralised solutions with the freedom to operate on multiple chains. t3rn facilitates building interoperable solutions in familiar smart contract languages like Solidity, !ink or directly in Web Assembly.
-Smart contracts or Modules for Runtime which are hosted on a decentralised execution platform, Circuit and can be executed on multiple integrated blockchains.
+By re-using the whole decentralised application blocks, fosters building the decentralised solutions with the freedom to operate on multiple chains. t3rn facilitates building interoperable solutions in familiar smart contract languages like Solidity, !ink or directly in Web Assembly, Smart contracts or Modules for Runtime which are hosted on a decentralised execution platform, Circuit and can be executed on multiple integrated blockchains.
 These smart contracts are shared and are being collaboratively added by community.

 [Learn more about Gateways and how to integrate with t3rn.](./gateway)